Great Bengal famine of 1770

-The Great Bengal famine of 1770 struck Bengal and Bihar between 1769 and 1770 and affected some 30 million people, which was about ⅓ of the current population of the area.
+The Great Bengal famine of 1770 struck Bengal and Bihar between 1769 and 1770 and affected some 30 million people, which was about one third of the current population of the area.
 It occurred during a period of dual governance in Bengal.
-This existed after the East India Company had been granted the diwani, or the right to collect revenue, in Bengal by the Mughal emperor in Delhi, but before it had wrested the nizamat, or control of civil administration, which continued to lie with the Mughal governor, the Nawab of Bengal Nazm ud Daula (1765–72).
+This existed after the East India Company had been granted the diwani, or the right to collect revenue, in Bengal by the Mughal emperor in Delhi, but before it had wrested the nizamat, or control of civil administration, which continued to lie with the Mughal governor, the Nawab of Bengal, Najmuddin Ali Khan (Nazm-ud-Daula) (1765–72).

 Crop failure in autumn 1768 and summer 1769 and an accompanying smallpox epidemic were thought to be the manifest reasons for the famine.
 The East India Company had farmed out tax collection on account of a shortage of trained administrators, and the prevailing uncertainty may have worsened the famine's impact.
 Other factors adding to the pressure were: grain merchants ceased offering grain advances to peasants, but the market mechanism for exporting the merchants' grain to other regions remained in place; the East India Company purchased a large portion of rice for its army; and the Company's private servants and their Indian Gomasthas created local monopolies of grain.
 By the end of 1769 rice prices had risen two-fold, and in 1770 they rose a further three-fold.
 In Bihar, the continual passage of armies in the already drought-stricken countryside worsened the conditions.
 The East India Company provided little mitigation through direct relief efforts; nor did it reduce taxes, though its options to do so may have been limited.

 By the summer of 1770, people were dying everywhere.
 Although the monsoon immediately after did bring plentiful rains, it also brought diseases to which many among the enfeebled fell victim.
 For several years thereafter piracy increased on the Hooghly river delta.
 Deserted and overgrown villages were a common sight.
 Depopulation, however, was uneven, affecting north Bengal and Bihar severely, central Bengal moderately, and eastern only slightly.
 The recovery was also quicker in the well-watered Bengal delta in the east.

 Between seven and ten million people—or between a quarter and third of the presidency's population—were thought to have died.
 The loss to cultivation was estimated to be a third of the total cultivation.
 Some scholars consider these numbers to be exaggerated in large part because reliable demographic information had been lacking in 1770.
 They estimate lower at at least 1 million deaths.
 Even so, the famine devastated traditional ways of life in the affected regions.
 It proved disastrous to the mulberries and cotton grown in Bengal; as a result, a large proportion of the dead were spinners and weavers who had no reserves of food.
 The famine hastened the end of dual governance in Bengal, the Company becoming the sole administrator soon after.
 Its cultural impact was felt long afterwards, becoming the subject a century later of Bankim Chandra Chatterjee's influential novel Anandamath.